-Do you ever feel like your energy levels are lacking, or that you just can’t concentrate no matter how hard you try?
+Do you ever feel like your energy levels are lacking or that you can’t concentrate, no matter how hard you try?

 We’ll also discuss the clinical features of riboflavin deficiency (ariboflavinosis) and how to prevent or treat its symptoms.
 Read on to learn more about this often-overlooked but vital nutrient!

-The recommended dietary allowance (RDA) for riboflavin is 1.3-1.7 mg per day for adults, depending on age and sex.
+The recommended dietary allowance (RDA) for riboflavin is 1.3-1.7 mg daily for adults, depending on age and sex.

-Women who are pregnant or breastfeeding may need more riboflavin, so it’s important to check with a healthcare provider if needed.
+Pregnant or breastfeeding women may need more riboflavin, so it’s essential to check with a healthcare provider if required.

-Good sources of riboflavin include meat, eggs, dairy products, nuts and seeds, as well as fortified foods like breakfast cereals and some whole grain breads and pastas.
+Good sources of riboflavin include meat, eggs, dairy products, nuts, seeds, fortified foods like breakfast cereals, and some whole-grain bread and pasta.

 Clinical Manifestations

-Riboflavin deficiency can have a number of adverse effects on our health and wellbeing, including:
+Riboflavin deficiency can have some adverse effects on our health and well-being, including:

 • Fatigue and exhaustion